GracielaLopezRosson/nyc-trees/README.md

 After further study, I'll keep the columns related with the location.
 Normally with latitude and longitude I can derive all the other ones.
 The survey is about the trees so we must keep all the columns with relevant info abour the trees and their health...always avoiding duplicates or redundant information.
 The index of columns to be kept:
 - 0, 4, 5, 6, 7, 8, 9, 10, 16, 17, 18, 19, 20, 21, 22, 23, 24, 26, 29, 34, 38 and 39; Thus from 42 columns we keep only 22.

-After that decision, the cleaning steps are:
+After that decision, enumerated bellow are the steps to follow to clean the dataset.

+###Cleaning steps:

 - Drop the unwanted colums (20).
 - Check for duplicates.
 - Change date column from object to date.